Rhetos/Rhetos-wiki/Low-level-object-model-concepts.md

 1. In the Bookstore demo application open the generated file `dist\BookstoreRhetosServer\bin\Generated\ServerDom.Repositories.cs`.
 2. Find the `Save` method in `class Review_Repository`:
-   * Note that it receives lists (IEnumerable) of items that will be inserted, updated and deleted, as the parameters: `insertedNew`, `updatedNew` and `deletedIds`.
+   - Note that it receives lists (IEnumerable) of items that will be inserted, updated and deleted, as parameters: `insertedNew`, `updatedNew` and `deletedIds`.
-   * You can use those variables in the code snippets to **read or change what will be saved**.
+   - You can use those variables in the code snippets to **read or change what will be saved**.
-   * The last property `checkUserPermissions` distinguishes if the save method is called directly from the user (a client application) or indirectly from another feature in the object model.
+   - The last property `checkUserPermissions` distinguishes if the save method is called directly from the user (a client application) or indirectly from another feature in the object model.
 3. In the Save method find comments with the following format: `/*DataStructureInfo WritableOrm ...
 Bookstore.Review*/`.
-   * These comments (called "tags" in Rhetos object model) are **extensions points** for inserting additional code into the Save method.
+   - These comments (called "tags" in Rhetos object model) are **extensions points** for inserting additional code into the Save method.
-   * The concepts from this article will use these tags to insert your code snippets to different positions in the Save method.
+   - The concepts from this article will use these tags to insert your code snippets to different positions in the Save method.

 ### ArgumentValidation